History of AEK Athens F.C.: 2015–16 season

-Gus Poyet was hired until the end of the season.
-The club was strengthened in January with the transfer of Tomáš Pekhart.
-The Uruguayan managed to change the atmosphere and won all 3 derbies, against Olympiacos, PAOK and Pananthinaikos with 1–0 at home and Vargas being the scorer.
-AEK also enjoyed a good Cup campaign winning all their matches and reaching the semi-final before Poyet was sacked on due to conflicts with Melissanidis.
-Manolas was appointed as interim head coach again until the end of the season, qualifying for the Cup final, where AEK beat Olympiacos with 2–1 and lifted the trophy.
+The Uruguayan managed to change the atmosphere and won the derbies, against Olympiacos, PAOK and Panathinaikos with 1–0 at home and Vargas scoring in each match.
+AEK also enjoyed a good Cup campaign winning all their matches and reaching the semi-final before Poyet was sacked due to conflicts with Melissanidis.
+Manolas was appointed as interim manager again until the end of the season, qualifying for the Cup final, where AEK beat Olympiacos with 2–1 and lifted the trophy.
 Manolas did not sit on the bench again due to overwork, with his assistant, Nikos Panagiotaras, sitting in his place.

-At the league play–offs they did not capitalise on their form in the Cup and facing the fatigue finished at third, qualifying for the Europa League, returning in European competition after 5 years.
+At the league play–offs they did not capitalise on their form in the Cup and, facing fatigue, finished third, qualifying for the Europa League, returning in European competition after 5 years.